ddhruvgupta/LawGateWebApiV2/readme.md

 => just choose the python interpreter in VSCode, set it up to use the venv that was setup above.

+1. create virtual env in the downloads directory
+2. activate env
+3. install dependencies from `requirequirements.txt`

 TODO: Can we rename the virtual environment to something other than venv ?